gwastro/pycbc-config/S6/pipeline/README.md

 This file is the ihope configuration file used for the final S6D runs documented on the [S6 low-mass re-run page](https://www.lsc-group.phys.uwm.edu/ligovirgo/cbcnote/S6Plan/101104075619AnalysisS6ABC%20low%20mass%20re-runs).
 The specific file came from <file://sugar.phy.syr.edu/home/spxiwh/S6/all_sky/S6_reruns/S6d_chunk3/968543943-971622087/s6d_lowmass_ihope.ini>

-## bigdog_rerun_modern.ini ##
+## s6_run_pycbc_er8_pre_release.ini ##

 The configuration file is designed as a rerun over the bigdog analysis period.
-It uses the more modern pycbc code.
+It uses the up to date PyCBC code and HDF5 coincidence code.

 ### Some differences between original S6 run and this one